Available in VPC

 To create a table by automatically defining the schema through the scanner:

-- Click Create tables through scanner, and then click [Next].
+- Click to select the check box for Create tables through scanner, and then click [Next].

 - Go to the Scanner creation interface.